 Melissa graduated from Brigham Young University with a BS in Zoology and Composite Teaching.
 She grew up in the Western US and South Korea and currently lives in Provo, UT.
 She served her mission in Busan, South Korea.
 Melissa is currently the 1st counselor in the Primary Presidency.

 Michelle Wiener (aka Michelle Mormon) runs Agitating Faithfully and assists with the Finding Heavenly Mother Project.
 She holds a Master of Arts in Theology from Lexington Theological Seminary in Kentucky and a Master of Ecumenical Studies from the University of Geneva in Switzerland where she studied for a year with the World Council of Churches.
-A convert from the Bible Belt, she has served as Relief Society Chorister for the past three and a half years since joining the LDS Church.
-She is married to Robert and they have an albino parakeet named Althea.
+A convert from the Bible Belt, she has served as Relief Society Chorister for the past four years since joining the LDS Church.
+She is married to Robert and they have a beautiful blue budgie named Judson.

 Nancy Ross is an assistant professor in art history at Dixie State University.
 She's blogging the Book of Mormon chapter by chapter at nickelonthenacle.blogspot.com